mohmadahmedabdelwahed/Mortgage-Loan-Analysis-Excel-Portfolio-Project/README.md

 | Low Risk | 8 loans | 22 loans |
 | High Risk | 2 loans | 16 loans |

+This suggests the relationship between Loans Repaid and risk **may not be strictly linear** — a moderate number of repaid loans signals a positive repayment track record, while a very high number could indicate over-reliance on credit.
+Further investigation with additional data could confirm whether this is a curved relationship.

+#### Conclusion
+> Risk classification is most strongly driven by profession-linked income and credit score.
+Education shows no independent effect once dataset composition is accounted for, and DTI does not meaningfully differentiate risk groups.
+The Loans Repaid pattern warrants further investigation.

+---

+### Q3 — Geographic Differences

+#### Risk Distribution by Area
+Across all three area types (Urban, Suburban, Rural), the **majority of applicants fell into Medium Risk**, with no area showing a distinctly different risk profile from the others.

+#### Financial Metrics by Area
+No meaningful gap was observed between Urban, Suburban, and Rural applicants across average Annual Income, Max Loan Amount, or Credit Score.

+> This is a logical outcome: location-driven cost factors (regional property prices, cost of living) are **not captured as variables** in this dataset.
+Without this link, geography has no mechanism to influence outcomes.

+#### Conclusion
+> Individual financial behavior — not demographic or geographic factors — is the dominant driver of outcomes in this dataset.
+This conclusion holds consistently across all three analytical questions.

+## Limitations:
+- This analysis is based on a **synthetic dataset** and does not account for macroeconomic factors, regional cost of living, or time-based trends
+- The **Loans Repaid** variable's exact definition (loans fully repaid vs. active loans) was inferred through correlation analysis rather than provided directly, introducing minor interpretive uncertainty
+- The absence of **property price data** limits geographic analysis — Area type cannot be meaningfully evaluated without location-adjusted cost-of-living variables
+- The risk model is a **simplified scoring system** and should not be treated as a substitute for actuarial or machine-learning-based credit risk models